mttrbit/bardo-github/README.md

 Rust seems to be a great language and I simply want to take the chance to learn Rust.

 ## Why not using Github Cli?
 Github Cli is an awesome tool but it is still beta.
-Furthermore it cab only fetch repository information on a per repo basis.
-However, we would like to fetch information about a set of projects and potentially update a set of projects.
+Furthermore it can only fetch repository information on a per repo basis.
+However, we would like to fetch information about a set of projects and potentially update a set of projects as well.